matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

-Your branch is now rebased, however, because of the way git determines the hash of each commit, it now shares no commits with your old branch published on github so you can not push to that branch as you would when simply adding commits.
+Your branch is now rebased, however, because of the way git determines the hash of each commit, it now shares no commits with your old branch published on GitHub so you can not push to that branch as you would when simply adding commits.
 In order to publish your newly rebased (and tested!) branch you need to use the `--force` flag::

-    $ git push --force github
+    $ git push --force origin

-which will _replace_ all of the commits under your branch on github with the new versions of the commit.
+which will _replace_ all of the commits under your branch on GitHub with the new versions of the commit.

 Congratulations, you have rebased your branch!